 TC22 does not have a subcommittee on vehicle interior air quality.
 TC146/SC6/WG13 proposed standardization related to air quality in vehicle cabins and JWG13 started activities in 2008.
 Since JWG13 is a WG under TC146, it brings together academics and engineers who are active in a wide range of areas, including experts researching substance toxicity and experts who assess interior air quality.
-Only Japan has vehicle test results in JWG13, and it plays an important role.
+Japan plays an important role in JWG13 with its understanding of automobile materials and their usage.